-This article will help you decide if purchasing one is worth it or not, how much they cost, and more.
-There’s a lot to consider when you purchase property.
+This article will help you decide if purchasing a home warranty is worth it or not, how much they cost, and more.
+There's a lot to consider when you purchase property.
 Besides a warranty, you have to consider the initial purchase price, ongoing maintenance, and normal wear and tear of the appliances.

 What Is A Home Warranty?